The KL-Divergence between a Graph Model and its Fair I-Projection as a Fairness Regularizer: Experiments

 \subsection{Evaluation}

 Every method was run for 10 different random seeds on each dataset.
 Those 10 seeds each had a different train/test split, where the latter consisted of around $20\%$ of the edges in the data.
 The test set was extended with the same amount of non-edges.
-However, it was made sure that the test set did not contain nodes unknown in the train set.
+However, it was made sure that the test set did not contain nodes unknown in the train set, since the graph models in our evaluation are transductive methods.
 Only test set results are reported.

-Hyperparameter tuning in order to improve the performance of the considered methods was minimal, as our aim is to show the effect of the fairness regularisation and not the predictive quality of the method themselves.
-As such, we did no hyperparameter sweep with the aim of improving AUC, and instead only deviated from default parameters when it could allow for an easier comparison between models, e.g. the dimensionality of \textsc{dot-product} and \textsc{CFC} embeddings.
-We only report results of our proposed method with a fairness regularisation strength of $\gamma = 100$, because this parameter almost always caused a significant effect on the fairness measures while not diminishing predictive power too strongly.
-For \textsc{DeBayes} the default values were used, while for \textsc{CFC} we report the results for the regularisation strength $\lambda \in \{10, 100, 1000\}$.
+Hyperparameter tuning in order to improve the performance of the considered methods was minimal, as our aim is to show the effect of the fairness regularization and not the predictive quality of the methods themselves.
+As such, we did no hyperparameter sweep with the aim of improving AUC, and instead only deviated from default parameters when it could allow for an easier comparison between models, e.g. the dimensionality of \textsc{Dot-Product} and \textsc{CFC} embeddings.
+We only report results of our proposed method with a fairness regularization strength of $\gamma = 100$, because this parameter almost always caused a significant effect on the fairness measures while not diminishing predictive power too strongly.
+For \textsc{DeBayes} the default values were used, while for \textsc{CFC} we report the results for the regularization strength $\lambda \in \{10, 100, 1000\}$.
 Smaller values did not cause a noticeable effect on fairness, while larger values caused a strong degradation in terms of AUC.

-Along with the link prediction AUC score, all methods were tested for their deviation from Demographic Parity (DP) and Equalised Opportunity (EO).
+Along with the link prediction AUC score, all methods were tested for their deviation from Demographic Parity (DP) and Equalized Opportunity (EO).
 The calculation of those measures follows \cite{buyl2020debayes}, where DP is the maximal difference between the mean predicted value of any subgroup.
 Similarly, the EO measure refers to the maximal difference between true positive rates of subgroups.
 Lower DP and EO scores therefore imply a fairer model.
 Note that the test set contains proportionally less negative edges than the overall dataset, possibly skewing the DP score.
 This effect was compensated for by proportionately increasing the contribution of negative samples when calculating DP.
-Furthermore, additional measures are reported in the Appendix on the diversity in the ranking of prediction scores, as well as diversity in the embeddings.
+Furthermore, in the Appendix additional measures are reported on the diversity in the ranking of prediction scores, as well as diversity in the embeddings.